rsadikur66/Expense-Tracker/README.md

 # Expense Tracker

-Expense Tracker application can record daily expenditure in different categories.
+Expense Tracker application can record daily expenditure with different categories.

 # How to Run application after clone the project from Github.